NS Arktika icebreaker

 These sisterships are currently the world's ever-biggest and most powerful icebreakers, surpassing the "nuclear cruise ship" 50 Let Pobedy (50 Years of Victory) by length (14 m longer) and width (4 m wider).

 Negotiations between the Russian companies Atomflot and USC (United Shipbuilding Corporation) have been lengthy.
 In early 2013, the federal government allocated RUB (rubles) 86,1 billion (or ~USD 1,3 billion) for the project.
 Rosatom (also state-owned corporation) insisted that the two ice-breaking ships should have a total building cost of RUB 77,5 billion (~USD 1,2 billion).
 However, the offer was declined by the shipbuilder Baltic Shipyard (aka Baltiisky Yard).
-A second tender with the adjusted shipbuilding price of RUB 84,4 billion was announced in Dec 2013.
+A second tender with an adjusted shipbuilding price of RUB 84,4 billion was announced in Dec 2013.

 Due to the vessel's dual-draft (8,7 m / 10,5 m), Arktika icebreaker's itinerary program is based on Northern Sea Route shipping assistance and includes Arctic Russia sea navigation as well as polar river services.
 The ship's operational regions in the Arctic Ocean include Barents Sea, Kara Seas, Pechora River, Yenisei River estuary, Ob River (Gulf of Ob).